 7-star NatHERS and Silver Level LHA rated homes contributions

 Stockland is working with VCon homes to deliver making eight homes along Sustainable Drive with 7-Star NatHERS energy efficiency ratings and a minimum Gold level LHA rating.
-This will help improve the energy efficiency of the homes, and ensure the homes is easier to access, navigate and live in, as well as be most cost effective to adapt when life’s circumstances change.
+This will help improve the energy efficiency of the homes, and ensure the homes are easier to access, navigate and live in, as well as be most cost effective to adapt when life’s circumstances change.
 You can read more about these ratings by visiting http://www.nathers.gov.au/ or http://www.livablehousingaustralia.org.au/

 Sustainable Park & Playground

 Sustainable Park is a 1.5ha public park and playground for the community that will be constructed from recycled materials from in and around the community.
 The hero playground piece is called “The Nest” which is a spiral staircase tower surrounding by stick cladding that has been collected from around Highlands.
 Concrete steps, timber animals, carved logs, tree sculptures, musical instruments and type spinners will also make up the play space.
 The park makes use of and recycles old construction materials such as rocks, reclaimed house bricks, concrete pipes and pillars and tyres.
 The concrete in the park is made up of Sustainable Concrete - eCrete.
 The park opened in April this year!